Cyclooctadiene

-A cyclooctadiene (often abbreviated COD) is any of several cyclic diene with the formula (CH_{2})_{4}(C_{2}H_{2})_{2}.
+A cyclooctadiene (often abbreviated COD) is any of several cyclic diene with the formula C_{8}H_{12}.
 Focusing only on cis derivatives, four isomers are possible: 1,2-, which is an allene, 1,3-, 1,4-, and 1,5-.
-Commonly encountered isomers are the conjugated isomer 1,3-cyclooctadiene and 1,5-cyclooctadiene, which is used as a ligand for transition metals.
+Commonly encountered isomers are the conjugated isomer cycloocta-1,3-diene and cycloocta-1,5-diene, which is used as a ligand for transition metals.
 These dienes are colorless volatile liquids.

+1,5-Cyclooctadiene is a feedstock for synthesis of various heteroadamantanes.